Krackido/ceg2410-Krackido/Linux/RAID.md

 - command to remove failing disk with mdadm
   - `sudo mdadm /dev/md0 -r /dev/xvdb`
 - effect on RAID device
-  - RAID device still in opertaion but will not write prity information anymore.
+  - RAID device still in opertaion but will not write parity information anymore.
+If another disk fails data will be lost.

 ## Part 5 - rebuild it